CLIENT ALERT: Governor Baker Issues Strict Travel Order Effective August 1, 2020

 Please note that the above is based on information currently available as of the date of this publication.
 Employers should continue to follow Mass.gov for the most up-to-date information on travel and other COVID-19 related issues.
 Employers with questions about travel, quarantine or isolation orders, or employee leave should consult with their MBJ attorney.

-Tracy Boland, Jaclyn Kugell, Danielle Jurema Lederman and Jaclyn McNeely are attorneys with Morgan, Brown & Joy, LLP, and may be reached at (617) 523-6666, or at firstname.lastname@example.org, email@example.com, firstname.lastname@example.org and email@example.com.
+Tracy Boland, Jaclyn Kugell, Danielle Jurema Lederman and Jaclyn Kawka are attorneys with Morgan, Brown & Joy, LLP, and may be reached at (617) 523-6666, or at email@example.com, firstname.lastname@example.org, email@example.com and firstname.lastname@example.org.
 Morgan, Brown & Joy, LLP focuses exclusively on representing employers in employment and labor matters.

 This alert was prepared on July 28, 2020.